 In case of problems or significant situations in using the information technology that may affect to the services, the system or the bank's reputation including the significant information technology attacked or cyber threat, the bank provided the incident report to the Bank of Thailand immediately.

 THE EXECUTIVE COMMITTEE'S REPORT

 The Executive Committee consists of 4 directors as follows:

-1. Mr. Sirichai Sombutsiri Chairman of the Executive Committee 2.
-Mr. Naporn Sunthornchitcharoen Member of the Executive Committee 3.
-Mr. Wu, Kuo-Chin Member of the Executive Committee 4.
-Mrs. Sasitorn Phongsathorn Member of the Executive Committee and President
+1. Mr. Sirichai Sombutsiri

+2. Mr. Naporn Sunthornch

+3. Mr. Wu, Kuo-Chin

+4. Mrs. Sasitorn Phongsathc